Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Tribune that the W&NW extension would reach

-extension was underway, the TC also began building a northeast extension
+the TC had also began planning a northeast extension

 to Paris off the H&TC main line near Ennis.
 The